masterqwerty/mendix-box-docs/api-examples/folder/GetFolderItems.md

 # Get Folder Items

-This action will get the items inside a specified folder.
+This microflow will get the items inside a specified folder and list the item names with their ids in a system message.

 ## Required Values